Josh Wolff: Coaching career

 After a season on the coaching staff at D.C.
 United, Wolff joined the Columbus Crew in November 2013, and remained an assistant coach until 2018.
 In 2018, Wolff joined the staff of the United States Men's National Team under Gregg Berhalter.

 On July 23, 2019, Wolff was announced to be the first head coach of MLS expansion team Austin FC, who began playing with the 2021 season.

 Austin FC had 9 wins, 21 defeats, and 4 draws in their expansion season under Wolff, finishing in 12th in the Western Conference, one point above Houston in last.
 Austin was eliminated from playoff contention on October 16 after a home defeat to Minnesota, with five matches to spare.
 Wolff played with a 4-3-3 or a 4-2-3-1 formation in his first season, and his team was characterized as having high possession numbers, and for building out from the back.
 Despite having the fourth-highest average percent possession per game at 53.9%, Austin scored the fewest goals in the league at 35.
 The team went into their match on October 30 against Dallas with a chance to win the first MLS Copa Tejas, but a 2–1 defeat meant that they finished in third.
 In his first season as a head coach, Wolff was questioned by the fans about his tactics and substitutions.

+Coach Wolff's second year was a stark contrast to what his team had endured in 2021.
+Though their performance in the U.S. Open Cup ended after a single game, which they lost 2–1 to their Texas USL Championship opponent San Antonio FC, the team's performance in the MLS season was a different story.
+Scoring 30 more goals and giving up 16 less goals than the 2021 season, Wolff's team ended with a 2nd-place finish in the Western Conference earning a spot in their first MLS Cup Playoffs.
+Under Wolff's guidance the team continued to be successful, exciting fans by making their way to the Western Conference Finals, losing 3–0 to LAFC in a lackluster performance to end their season.

+On October 6, 2024, Austin FC parted ways with Wolff after two disastrous MLS seasons where the club fell short of making either the 2023 or the 2024 MLS Cup playoffs and finished 12th place in the West in 2023 and in 10th place in the West in 2024.

 Personal life

-Wolff's eldest son Tyler plays for Atlanta United, and his younger son Owen plays for him at Austin FC.
+Wolff's eldest son Tyler plays for Real Salt Lake, and his younger son Owen played for him at Austin FC.